"Ethics and aesthetics are one", Ludwig Wittgenstein

 History: Simple hall church

 Built in 1961-63, it is a single-nave church with a gallery for the organ and choir.
-A skeleton structure made of reinforced concrete, lined with white sand-lime bricks.
+A skeleton construction made of reinforced concrete, lined with white sand-lime bricks.
 One large frosted glass window in the east and one in the west.
 A hall church that can hardly be surpassed in its simplicity.
 Architect: Georg Rasch.

 Over the years, oak parquet flooring and a wooden ceiling were added.
 The frosted glass windows were replaced with colourful stained glass.
 The Holy Trinity Church was deconsecrated on 24 March 2019.